sagol-python-for-neuroscientists/textbook-public/README.md

 # Python for Neuroscientists
 ## Sagol School for Neuroscience, Tel Aviv University
-### Spring semester, 2019
+### Spring semester, 2020
-#### By Hagai Har-Gil, hagaihargil@protonmail.com
+#### By Hagai Har-Gil, hagaihargil[at]protonmail[dot]com

 This repository contains material for the Python for Neuroscience course.
 The materials include classes, some assignments and other useful information.
 As a student of the course, you should star and watch it (top-right corner) to receive notifications when I update it with new material.

 Homework assignments, excluding the first one, will be presented in different repositories, but the lectures themselves reside here.
 They're named `classX.ipynb` and are viewable in GitHub, and editable and runnable with Jupyter Notebook.
 I've also uploaded them in a presentation-like `.html` format.

 If you come across any useful learning resources which are not listed in `Resources.md`, please don't hesitate to create a pull request with the new resource you found.

+General questions - both technical and Python-related - can be posted to the "Issues" tab on the top of this screen.
+I'll do my best to answer them as soon as possible.

 ## Homework Assignments:

-* Assignment 1 - the assignment is described in the `assignments/assignments1`.
-Grades were handed out as issues in your repos.
+* Assignment 1 - When it's uploaded, the assignment will be described in the `assignments/assignments1`.
-* Assignment 2 - Click [here](https://classroom.github.com/a/Lk_aw7SK) to open the repo. _Deadline:_ April 1st, 2019, 15:00.

 ## Hackathon